 Trade war affects the landscape in smartphone industries

-As we know, the trade war becomes more intense since 2018 and it is difficult for us to forecast what it will be going on, when it will be solved, and of course, how it will be solved.
-Therefore, if we were to be the management in the companies whose businesses are affected by the trade war, we have to think of how to react it.
+The trade war becomes more intensified since 2018.
+As a result, it is difficult for us to forecast what it will be going on.
+Therefore, if we were to be the management in the companies, we have to think of how to react it.
 In this sense, it is better for us to keep nonmarket strategy in our mind.

-According to MIT Sloan Management review, nonmarket strategy is defined as follows.
+According to MIT Sloan Management review, we can see the definition of nonmarket strategy as follows.

 Nonmarket strategy recognizes that businesses are social and political beings, not just economic agents.
 Because companies create and distribute value, a plethora of actors seek to influence them — formally, through laws and regulation, and informally, through social pressure, activism and efforts to shape the public perception of business.
 Companies can’t escape this.
 Smart executives, therefore, engage with their social and political environment, helping shape the rules of the game and reducing the risk of being hemmed in by external actors.
 Yet, few companies are prepared to do the hard work and commit long term to developing an effective nonmarket strategy.
 Fewer still understand how to integrate market and nonmarket strategies to sustain competitive advantage.